Sanjay-Mahendrakar/E-Commerce-Website-stretch-/README.md

-# AutomatedTellerMachine
+# E-Commerce Website(stretch)
-This project is done by only using the core Java concept's.
-Validation of ATM number and PIN is done, We can View Available Balance, Withdraw Amount, Deposit Amount, View Ministatement.
+It's an E-commerce website homepage interface built by using HTML and CSS. by the name of (stretch).